hughrun/lette.rs/README.md

 Built for MacOS, probably works on n*x.
 The idea of `lette.rs` is to enable you to set-and-forget your static site setup and commands, and focus on writing great blog posts.

+This is basically the cleaner rustified version of [writenow](https://github.com/hughrun/writenow).

 ## Installation

 ### From source with cargo